 - Remove as much hair, hay and poop as possible from the liners before washing.

-- Put your liners in a washing bag or a pillowcase
+- Put your liners in a washing bag

 - Use fabric disinfectant together with odourless washing powder